Catallactic/catallactic-site/docs/whitepaper.md

 Compliance mut be reviewed according to the juridiction where the CryptoCommodity will be deployed.

 https://github.com/Catallactic/catallactic-suite

+#### 12.7.1.
+Collateral

+The goal of collateral is allow the holder to redeem its currency by the underlying asset on demand.

+Increasingly, goverments are requiring to stablecoins a full collateralization of the issued supply.
+For fiat stablecoins this implies, storing a number of assets equivalent to the total supply.
+This is mainly required to prevent expansion on fiat supply with desvirtuates regulatory policies.
+CryptoCommodities do not increase fiat supply so they should have a diffeernt consideration for collateral.

+A CryptoCommodity system is naturally collateralized by the asset service in the underlying market.
+At any moment, the issuer can redeem the holder as a regular consumer of the underlying asset utility.
+According to IMF:

+> a viable commodity standard does not require the redemption of money for the specific commodities defining the ultimate unit of account.
+This greatly simplifies and reduces the cost of operating such a system.".

+In order to assess compliance requirements, the redeemability features must be considered.
+According to IMF:

+> Stablecoins denominated in a monetary unit of account and offering redemption into cash on demand—that will likely be used for payments—should be fully backed in perfectly safe and liquid assets.
+[46]

+This is not the case for CryptoCommodities as they are redeemable by the seets service, not by cash.

+>  Stablecoins offering redeemability within an elapsed time may be backed with safe but less liquid assets [46]

+On the other hand, a CryptoCommodity is not referenced to fiat and does not increase regulatory risk.

+Depends on the kind of asset service, collateral could be just a provision guarantee with a service provider.

 ### 12.8.
 The challenge of Transparency